sowmya-badoni/student-performance-predictor/README.md

 - 📅 Attendance Percentage
 - 🧪 Internal Marks

-> ⚡ Trained on a sample dataset and styled with custom CSS + a textured vintage background!
+> ⚡ Trained on a sample dataset and styled with custom CSS

 ---